Steinway Uprights Pianos

-Discover the latest innovations and improvements that make today’s Steinway the best Steinway.
+Discover the latest innovations and improvements that make today’s Steinway upright piano the best upright piano.

 Introduced in 1903, this piano features a larger soundboard than many grands, for a more resonant voice.
 The choice for professional players seeking an upright instrument — and perfect for all sizes of homes and apartments.

 Unlike other manufacturers that mass-produce their uprights, Steinway & Sons uprights are handcrafted in the same factory as our grand pianos, using the same techniques, conditioning processes, and craftsmen.
 The result is the world’s finest upright, living up to the Steinway & Sons name in every respect.
 Steinway upright pianos take advantage of over 125 patented features and processes, including our patented Diaphragmatic soundboard, Accelerated Action and Hexagrip pinblock.

 Height 52" (132 cm)